 Bit Name Description 13 BE Backplane Output Enable Bit When LOW, the channel may be high impedance, either at the device output, or set by an external buffer dependent upon the BORS pin.
 When HIGH, the channel is active.
 12:8 BSAB[4:0] Source Stream Address Bits The binary value of these 5 bits represents the input stream number.
 Ignored when BMM is set HIGH.
-7:0 BCAB[7:0] Source Channel Address Bits / Message Mode Data The binary value of these 8 bits represents the input channel number when BMM is set LOW.
+The binary value of these 8 bits represents LOW.
+Transmitted as data when BMM is set HIGNote: When BMM is set HIGH, in both ST- Source Channel Address Bits / Message Mode Data The binary value of these 8 bits represents the input channel number when BMM is set LOW.
 Transmitted as data when BMM is set HIGH.
 Note: When BMM is set HIGH, in both ST-BUS and GCI-Bus modes, the BCAB[7:0] bits are output sequentially to the timeslot with BCAB[7] being output first.